bethesirius/ChosunTruck/README.md

 # ChosunTruck

 ## Introduction
-Chosun Truck is a Euro Truck Simulator 2 autonomous driving solution.
+Chosun Truck is autonomous driving solution on Euro Truck Simulator 2(https://eurotrucksimulator2.com/).
-In recent years, autonomous driving technology has become a big issue and we have studied the technology related to this.
+Recently, autonomous driving technology has become a big issue and we have studied the technology related to this.
-It was developed in a simulator environment called Euro Truck Simulator 2 to study with real vehicles.
+It is being develop in a simulator environment called Euro Truck Simulator 2 to study it with vehicles.
-Because this simulator provides an environment similar to a real road, we determined it to be a good test environment.
+Because this simulator provides a good test environment that is similar to the real road, we choose it.

-## This Project...
+## Features
+* You can drive a vehicle without handling.
-* help to understand the principle of autonomous driving.
+* You can understand the principle of autonomous driving.
-* Autonomous driving only works on the expressway.
+* This feature only works on the expressway.

 ## master
 OS: window 7 64bits